infopowerbroker/Consults/README.md

 You can make a daily deed button with this custom deed: $CUSTOM|Command|Reply to Consult|z_Consulted|call consults.ash|||

 This script is multiple uses a day.
 It will only send consults the first time.
-Repeated usage will reply tp consults sent to you.
+Repeated usage will reply to consults sent to you.